Skip to Content

 The Yosemite, 550 Park Avenue Park/Fifth Ave. to 79th St.

-In the meantime, as Park Avenue above 57th Street mostly comprises residential buildings, it makes for a peaceful section of the Upper East Side.
+As Park Avenue above 57th Street mostly comprises residential buildings, it makes for a peaceful section of the Upper East Side.
 However, it still offers convenient access to Central Park, museums, popular restaurants and shops, and public transportation.
-Below, we look at the most influential buildings on Park Avenue as well as a selection of luxurious listings on the avenue.
+Below, we look at the most influential buildings on Park Avenue from East 55th to 96th Streets, as well as a selection of luxurious listings on the avenue.

 Park Avenue during summer streets 2024 1